ChrisKahrs/AI_COE/README.md

 <ul>
 <li>Responsible for assessing applications from individual business units for corporate fit.
 This process often involves quantifying business value and technical capability, plotting them along the x and y axis to prioritize applications.
 Items in the top right quadrant are approved first.
 Sometimes, the COE may simply provide feedback, leaving the final decision to each business unit.</li>
-<li><strong>Key links:</strong> Azure Application Insights, Azure Advisor</li>
+<li><strong>Key links:</strong> Azure Application Insights, [Azure Advisor](http://microsoft.com/), [dill]</li>
 </ul></li>
 <li><p><strong>Guidance on AI Application Development:</strong></p>

 <ul>
 <li>Providing advice to other business units on how to craft applications using generative/classical AI.
 Many application development teams excel in web development but lack expertise in generative AI.
-The COE can offer tips and guidance, especially for current search and RAG (Retrieval-Augmented Generation) patterns prevalent in AI/LLM applications.</li>
+The COE can offer tips and guidance, especially for current search and RAG (Retrieval-Augmented Generation) patterns prevalent in AI/GenAI applications.</li>
 <li><strong>Key links:</strong> Azure AI Services, Azure Machine Learning</li>
 </ul></li>
 <li><p><strong>Strong LMMOps Model and Process:</strong></p>